darrkj/labyrinth/README.md

 ```

-In the labyrinth project there is a function called mazewalker which can add network statistics to all of our nodes.
+In the labyrinth project there is a function called mazewalker which can add network statistics to nodes
+in Neo4j.

 We can choose any number of local or global network measures.
+The first argument is a way to
+specify a particular sub-graph.
+Of you ignore it you just get the whole database.

 ```
 mazeWalker('karate',